hawkeye64/electron-quasar-file-explorer/README.md

 Here are the things I'll do:

 1. Have a read-only address bar that shows the current path.
 I'll call this the **breadcrumb** bar.
-For each part of the path, the User will be able to click on it in order to make back-traveral easy.
+For each part of the path, the User will be able to click on it in order to make back-traversal easy.

 2. Show **shortcuts** on the left side.
 This will show links to a number of pre-defined paths.
 Both Windows and Linux share this concept.
 Like, the **home**, **documents**, and **downloads** folder.
 I don't want to hard-code this, so I'll have to research if there is a way of getting them via Electron.